Sultanate of Mogadishu: Mogadishu's society and Golden Age

 It has a king over it, and is a place of great trade in merchandise.
 Ships come there from the kingdom of Cambay (India) and from Aden with stuffs of all kinds, and with spices.
 And they carry away from there much gold, ivory, beeswax, and other things upon which they make a profit.
 In this town there is plenty of meat, wheat, barley, and horses, and much fruit: it is a very rich place.

 In 1542, the Portuguese commander João de Sepúvelda led a small fleet on an expedition to the Somali coast.
 During this expedition he briefly attacked Mogadishu, capturing an Ottoman ship and firing upon the city, which compelled the sultan of Mogadishu to sign a peace treaty with the Portuguese.

 According to the 16th-century explorer, Leo Africanus indicates that the native inhabitants of the Mogadishu polity were of the same origins as the denizens of the northern people of Zeila the capital of Adal Sultanate.
 They were generally tall with a chest nut complexion, with some being darker.
 They would wear traditional rich white silk wrapped around their bodies and have Islamic turbans and coastal people would only wear sarongs, and spoke Arabic as a lingua franca.
-Their weaponry consisted of traditional Somali weapons such as swords, daggers, spears, battle axe, and bows, although they received assistance from its close ally the Ottoman Empire and with the import of firearms such as muskets and cannons.
+Their weaponry consisted of traditional Somali weapons such as swords, daggers, spears, battle axes, and bows, although they received assistance from its close ally the Ottoman Empire and with the import of firearms such as muskets and cannons.

-Most were Muslims, although a few adhered to heathen bedouin tradition; there were also a number of Abyssinian Christians further inland.
+Most were Muslims, although a few adhered to heathen Bedouin tradition; there were also a number of Abyssinian Christians further inland.
 Mogadishu itself was a wealthy, and well-built city-state, which maintained commercial trade with kingdoms across the world.
 The metropolis city was surrounded by walled stone fortifications.